matthewcocco/autoscraper/README.md

 # README.md for autoscraper

 A library for searching Google and scraping the first 100 results.
-Designed to be easy for non-programmers to use (when compiled as a windows binary)
+Designed to be easy for non-programmers to use (when compiled as a windows binary).

 ## TL;DR: